-It is important that practitioners do not become overly risk focused, showing curiosity whilst being mindful of not interfering too much simply because the current situation brings so many risks and anxieties.
+It is important that practitioners do not become overly risk focused, showing curiosity whilst being mindful of not interfering too much simply because the current situation brings risks and anxieties.
 In times of adversity, the strengths and resilience of families can shine through.

 It is likely that you will find it difficult to manage your time with your workload possibly increasing.
 When prioritising your work, think about the children and families you work alongside and consider if the nature of your involvement is necessary and proportionate.
 Whilst many local supports and organisations have reduced capacity to help families during the COVID-19 outbreak, there are many examples of community networks and social enterprises that have started to replace them and address needs.

 Practitioners could consider how their understanding of local resources have changed in light of this, and revisit asset mapping of the local support available to share between teams.